Expert Truck Accident Attorneys in West Virginia

 We have recovered millions of dollars for victims of commercial vehicle accidents over many years.
 Our attorneys have excellent success rates and we have a trustworthy network of expert witnesses and crash reconstruction experts that we can call upon to reinforce your case.
 We can also draw on our decades of cumulative experience to pursue every possible avenue for obtaining a settlement.

 2) Ability to Identify All Line of Insurance

 As we’ve outlined, determining liability in a commercial vehicle accident can be quite difficult and involve several parties and insurance companies’ policies.
 We are fully prepared to pursue and hold responsible for all the relevant parties that contributed to the accident’s occurrence.

 3) Financial Resources to Handle Large Commercial Cases

 We not only have a network of experts on our side, but we also have the financial means to pursue an expensive and time-intensive commercial accident case.
 The large scale of the investigation into the history and current state of the truck itself, the driver, the companies involved, and so forth can create a massive undertaking, but we have the manpower and the financial resources to take on these types of cases.

-Whether you live in Charleston or in the more rural parts of the state of West Virginia, our truck accident lawyers are happy to assist you over the phone at (304) 842-4300 or signup online.
 Let us take away some of the stress of the aftermath of a commercial truck accident and fight on your behalf for the settlement you deserve.